Discretionary Student Support Fund

 The Discretionary Student Support Fund (DSSF) is part of Bath’s undergraduate financial support framework for UK Home undergraduate students who took up a place to study at the University of Bath from 2012 onwards.
 It is paid in the form of non-repayable bursaries to students who meet specific criteria dependent on their year of entry.

-Please note if you are already in receipt of the Bath Bursary you are not eligible to apply.
-Students who are recipients of an Income Related Scholarship are also not eligible.
+Please note if you are already in receipt of the Bath Bursary, Gold Scholarship or Income Related Scholarship you are not eligible to apply unless you are repeating a year due to personal or mitigating circumstance.

 Repeating a year of study